 The thrust of the fourth year is to allow residents to round off their general education by exploring topics in more detail and to gain skills as a supervisor and educator.
 The PG4 year is divided into three parts — four months of required supervisory clinical work, four months of research, and four months of elective work.

-Residents administratively supervise PGY1 residents on their inpatient rotation.
-The main focus of the PGY4 rotation is for the resident to learn how to teach other clinicians and to become adept at administrative psychiatry.
-In addition to teaching the interns and medical students, the PGY4 resident monitors the quality of the documentation of the junior residents, their compliance with hospital/JCAHO policies, and their involvement in quality improvement exercises.
+Residents work at both the main inpatient psychiatry unit as well as the PCDC site.
+While at the main unit the PGY4 resident administratively supervises PGY1 residents on their inpatient rotation.
+When assigned to the PCDC site, the resident directly supervises the care provided by the PGY2 resident with the support of an attending.
+The main focus is for the PGY4 resident to learn how to teach and supervise other clinicians and to become adept at administrative psychiatry.
+The PGY4 resident also monitors the quality of the documentation of the junior residents, their compliance with hospital/JCAHO policies, and their involvement in quality improvement exercises.

 Service Director: Various faculty